mohantalachutla/mfe-wishlist/README.md

-# mfe-starter-react
+# mfe-wishlist-react

-The is a react mfe starter app
+The is a react mfe wishlist app

 ## Installation